iSaluki/phhs6/content/sixth/Business/Units/fh/MotivationTheory.md

 #### Suggest whether hygiene factors are more important than the motivational factors

-- Motivational factors have the largest observable difference, however hygiene factors are required for the employees
+Motivational factors have the largest observable difference, however hygiene factors are required for the employees to feel like their basic requirements are being met.
+It is no good employees having loads of benefits if they are still isolated from each other in grey cubicles all day, because they will never have the relationship aspect of hygiene.

+#### Argument as to whether Herzberg's two theory motivational factor works

+...

 [Business](/Business)